Buckra: In the Caribbean

 Bakra and Backra are translated as (white) enslaver.
 In Jamaica, the written form and educated pronunciation is "buckra"; in folk pronunciation, "backra" similar to the source "mbakara".
+In the French West Indies island of Martinique, descendants of white settlers and slave owners are until today called "békés" (pronounced "baykay"), which is also thought to be derived from mbakara.

 In Sranan Tongo, a creole language in the former Dutch colony Suriname, the term occurs as bakra, originally referring to the white slave-owner on a plantation, or a white master in general.
 Nowadays, it primarily refers to a Dutch white person but may also generally mean a white person.

 Also in Guyana, the original meaning was white plantation owner, later a white person, or even an important non-white.

 Poor buckras

 Barbados has a history of colonization and slavery, too.
 From the 1630s, when Barbados had become an English colony, large numbers of poor indentured Irish people were brought to Barbados to work on sugar plantations.
 Other whites, such as military prisoners, widows, and orphans, brought to plantation owners to work in the fields were shipped to the Caribbean, effectively as poorly paid and treated servants and workers.
 In Barbados, these endogamous poor, white-skinned people were also called "poor backras" or "buckras".